taltonji2/PreReqChecker/README.md

 Takes three arguments:
 - An adjlist input file
-- A validprereq input file
+- A validprereq input file (Course ID of parent course, Hypothetical prerequisite course ID)
 - An output file

 returning YES or NO.